 | Speed | 113.9 tok/s (#4) |

-K2.5 achieves a score of 47 on the Artificial Analysis Intelligence Index—well above the average of 24.
-It's the highest-ranked model on that leaderboard.
+K2.5 achieves a score of 47 on the Artificial Analysis Intelligence Index — well above the average of 24.
+It is the highest-ranked model on this leaderboard.

 Video-to-Website Generation

 This is the headline feature.
-Record a screen video of a UI interaction—animations, transitions, hover effects—and K2.5 generates the complete code.
+You record a screen video of a UI interaction — animations, transitions, hover effects — and K2.5 generates the complete code.

 No detailed description needed.
-Just: "Clone this website with all the UX designs."
+Just: "Clone this website with all UX designs."

-The model watches the video, extracts interaction logic and visual styles, then outputs functional HTML/CSS/JS including the animations.
-In tests, it even added polish that exceeded the original reference.
+The model analyzes the video, extracts interaction logic and visual styles, and outputs functional HTML/CSS/JS including animations.
+In tests it even added details that surpassed the original.

-This works because K2.5 is natively multimodal—trained from the ground up on 15 trillion mixed visual and text tokens, not a text model with vision bolted on.
+This works because K2.5 is natively multimodal — trained from scratch on 15 trillion mixed visual and text tokens, not a text model with a vision module bolted on.

 Agent Swarm: 100 Parallel Agents

-K2.5 can spawn up to 100 sub-agents working in parallel, coordinating up to 1,500 tool calls without human intervention.
-No predefined workflows—the orchestrator dynamically creates specialized agents based on the task.
+K2.5 can spawn up to 100 sub-agents in parallel, coordinating up to 1,500 tool calls without human intervention.
+No predefined workflows — the orchestrator dynamically creates specialized agents based on the task.

 Ask it to research a topic, and it might spawn: